aws-solutions/qnabot-on-aws/README.md

 See the [LICENSE.md](LICENSE.md) file for details

 ## New features

+### Version 4.7.3
+- The CloudFormation template now allows configuration of provisioned concurrency for the Fulfillment Lambda function.
+  The default is 0 but can be changed to a higher integer value.
+Provisioned concurrency will increase Lambda costs.

 ### Version 4.7.1
 - LexV2 built-in Elicit Response bots have been added.